 By 2002 Peters had bounced back, scooping up votes from a National Party that had plummeted to its lowest share of the vote in electoral history.
 He still rallied against immigration from the sidelines but the Clark Government didn’t require his services until 2005.

-Just as the first tranche of baby boomers started heading into retirement, Peters reentered government and produced a ‘senior card’.
-But seniors would have about much use swiping a Flybuys card, because the price of everything had started increasing at a rate not seen before.
+Just as the first tranche of baby boomers started heading into retirement, Peters reentered government and produced a ‘seniors card’.
+A practically useless bribe at a time when the price of everything had started increasing at a rate not seen in over 30 years.

 By 2008 the public started to howl that the fine tailored ensemble they had been sold (again) was in fact ‘nothing at all’.

 This time Peters and his mob were voted out entirely, albeit for only 3 years.

 Peters emerged from the ashes in 2011 to lay claim as a guardian of democracy.
 Just as he had done decades earlier, he convinced the public that he was the man who could be trusted to keep those faceless elites in line, especially those who frequent otherwise innocuous looking Auckland cafes.

 By 2014 he was so emboldened by the response to his campaign that he took his immigration stump speech to the oldies a bit further than he usually would.
 “Two wongs don’t make a white” said Peters, who made the news that night for being a racist dick.

 Peters has spent longer in the New Zealand parliament than the time neoliberalism has dominated its politics and he has been part of 3 governments (Bolger, Bolger / Shipley, Clark) that were proponents of it.
 Meanwhile, his go-to election issues have remained practically unchanged for the past 25 years, the only notable exception is that his party sometimes oscillates between pro Maori positions and others which are clearly antagonistic.